Book editor responsibilities

 The index will be created by us.
 If you wish to supply keywords for the indexer please include a separate list when you submit the chapters.

 The eBook version of the volume will be published approximately two weeks in advance of the print edition.
-Please note that popular science books and textbooks do not have eBook versions.

 At this time we will contact you to confirm your address for delivery of complimentary copies of the book, as given in your Formal memorandum of agreement.
 Complimentary copies will be sent shortly after the print version has been published.